taofeekaoyusuf/quality_release_with_terraform/README.md

 - [Create and manage SSH keys for authentication to a Linux VM in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed)
 - [Creating and Using SSH Keys](https://serversforhackers.com/c/creating-and-using-ssh-keys)

 ##### 2.2.
-Create a tfvars file to configure Terraform Variables

-Create a `terraform.tfvars` file inside the [test](terraform/environments/test) directory and copy the content of the [terraform.tfvars.template](terraform/environments/test/terraform.tfvars.template) to the newly created file.
-Change the values based on the outputs of the previous steps.

-- The `subscription_id`, `client_id`, `client_secret`, and `tenant_id` can be found in the `.azure_envs.sh` file.
-- Set your desired `location` and `resource_group` for the infrastructure.
-- Ensure that the public key name `vm_public_key` is the same as the one created in step 2.1 of this guide.

-##### 2.3.
 Deploy the REST API infrastructure from your local environment with Terraform

 Run Terraform plan